mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Vias
 - What is a via?
 Why are they needed?
+- If I have a signal on two separate layers, how can I connect them together?
 - What are the different types of vias?
 What are their tradeoffs?
 - If I need to via between inner layers, what type of vias would I use?
 - When would I want filled vias?